 FIRSTLY, THE POLITICS

-Yes, lets’s get the dull (and stressful) bit out of the way first.
-Sometime deciding who speaks at your wedding comes down to politics rather than who you’d actually like to hear from on the day.
+Yes, let’s get the dull (and stressful) bit out of the way first.
+Sometimes deciding who speaks at your wedding comes down to politics rather than who you’d actually like to hear from on the day.

 Our advice is to think of it like this…